Finance and risk management

 The Group-wide treasury manages the risks in the banking book that arise from banking activities, specifically liquidity, interest rate and foreign currency risks.

 The LLB Group has in place sound, comprehensive and effective processes to assess and maintain on an ongoing basis adequate equity capital.
 The internal capital adequacy assessment process (ICAAP) is a key risk management instrument.
-The ICAAP is documented in the internal regulations and guidelines and is reviewed and revised annually on the basis of overall bank stress tests.
+The ICAAP is documented in internal regulations and guidelines and is reviewed and revised annually on the basis of overall bank stress tests.

 Solid equity base